 - (6) For purposes of registration pursuant to s.
-212.18, a marketplace is deemed a separate place of business. - (7) A marketplace provider and a marketplace seller may agree by contract or otherwise that if a marketplace provider pays the tax imposed under this chapter on a retail sale facilitated through a marketplace for a marketplace seller as a result of an audit or otherwise, the marketplace provider has the right to recover such tax and any associated interest and penalties from the marketplace seller. - (8) This section may not be construed to authorize the state to collect sales tax from both the marketplace provider
+212.18, a marketplace is deemed a separate place of business. - (7) A marketplace provider and marketplace seller may agree by contract or otherwise that if a marketplace provider pays the tax imposed under this chapter on a retail sale facilitated through a marketplace for a marketplace seller as a result of an audit or otherwise, the marketplace provider has the right to recover such tax and any associated interest and penalties from the marketplace seller. - (8) Consistent with s.
+213.21, the department may settle and compromise any tax, interest, or penalty assessed on retail sales conducted through a marketplace. - (9) For purposes of this section, the limitations in ss.
+213.30(3) and 213.756(2) apply. - (10) This section may not be construed to authorize the state to collect sales tax from both the marketplace provider and the marketplace seller on the same retail sale.